 Wills and Trusts

-We use wiills and revocable living trusts as incredibly powerful documents and tools that can assist you in reaching your wealth transfer goals.
+We use wills and revocable living trusts as incredibly powerful documents and tools that can assist you in reaching your wealth transfer goals.
 As trustees, you remain in control of all your finances for the duration of your life.
-You can amend and make changes to alll of your documents as often as necessary.
+You can amend and make changes to all of your documents as often as necessary.

 In the unfortunate possibility that you are unable to manage your affairs, the trust allows a person you have appointed to take over as trustee of your trust.

 I have clients remind me on a regular basis that “You can’t take it with you when you go.”
 My clients will also state that “I don’t care because I’ll be dead.”
-While these familiar statement may be true, you have the ability to plan ahead and do your best to control your assets from beyond the grave.
-If you do not plan ahead, there may be roadblocks in the management of your estate and your assets may not be transferred to the beneficiaries your choosing.
+While these familiar statements may be true, you can plan ahead and do your best to control your assets from beyond the grave.
+If you do not plan ahead, there may be roadblocks in the management of your estate and your assets may not be transferred to the beneficiaries of your choosing.
 Those roadblocks may substantially decrease the benefits your heirs would otherwise enjoy.

-During our first consultation, we will explore the transfer of assets to a subsequent generation, children, grandchildren, etc. We will also discuss the differences between a Last Will and Testament, a Living Trust and a Testamentary Trust.
+During our first consultation, we will explore the transfer of assets to a subsequent generation, children, grandchildren, etc. We will also discuss the differences between a Testament, a Living Trust and a Testamentary Trust.

 If you have minor-aged children living in your home, you can name a guardian for your children should you pass away prior to their turning 18 years old.
 If a guardian is not appointed in your Will at the time of your death, your surviving family may have to seek from the court to have a guardian appointed for your children.
 During the court proceeding, the person appointed by the court may not be the person you would want to be entrusted with your children’s welfare.

 Seek legal counsel prior to executing a Will.
 A will can be effective in the transfer of your estate, but there may also be drawbacks.
 For instance, if your estate is probated, your estate will become part of public record.